byodd/byodd/README.md

 ### About Me

 I'm currently a Computer Science student, passionate about coding and learning new technologies.
-I love challenging myself and solve complex problems.
+Movies and music often inspire my tech projects.
 In addition to my programming skills, I also have proficiency in design tools like Figma and Photoshop, which enables me to bring my projects to life with a perfect blend of functionality and aesthetics.

 ### Technologies